Stamplay/docs/source/includes/object.md

 | `owner`     | The `_id` of the user who created this object. |

 <aside class="notice">
-  The **owner** field is only set automatically when using the **JavaScript SDK**.
-For all other requests, you must set this field manually.
+The **owner** field is set when an active user session is in place, and the session **JSON Web Token**, is in the request as the **x-stamplay-jwt** header.

+The JavaScript SDK manages this header for you, so only via an API request via REST will need you to set this header for the owner property to be set to the current user session.
 </aside>

 ## Data Types